-Staff and visitors are prohibited from using their mobile phones in our classrooms, only the class iPads are used to photograph children and children must be appropriately dressed in photographs.
-We ensure we are GDPR compliant with the production of any videos or photographs of the children.
+Staff and visitors are prohibited from using their mobile phones in our classrooms, only the class iPads are used to photograph children (for Tapestry observations and assessment purposes) and children must be appropriately dressed in photographs.

 Highters Heath Community School has robust systems in place to ensure that all practitioners who have regular contact with children are suitable for their role.